jborean93/pyspnego/docs/gssapi_issues.md

 explicitly state that the credential can be forwarded/delegated.
 In pyspnego this means that no password should be set when creating the context.

-I have not tested this but it looks like [this PR](https://github.com/heimdal/heimdal/pull/738) will fix the problem in Heimdal.
+This problem has been fixed by [this PR](https://github.com/heimdal/heimdal/pull/738) and looks like it will be backported to the 7 series of releases so I expect this to no longer be an issue once Heimdal 7.8 comes out.

 ### Code